Skip to content

 )

-# now we define the observation process
+# The observation process

 obs = observation.NegativeBinomialObservation(